Interface RedisConnectionCommands

 Time complexity: O(1)

 BRPOPis a blocking list pop primitive.
-It is the blocking version ofrpop(java.lang.String)because it blocks the connection when there are no elements to pop from any of the given lists.
+It is the blocking version ofrpop(String)because it blocks the connection when there are no elements to pop from any of the given lists.
 An element is popped from the tail of the first list that is non-empty, with the given keys being checked in the order that they are given.
 Atimeoutof zero can be used to block indefinitely.
 Timeout is in seconds.- Returns:

 - an object pair consisting of popped list key and the value popped, or null on timeout.